vahevyan/TelegramCryptoBot/README.md

 # Installation

-To use CryptoBot, you will need to install python libraries from te
+To use CryptoBot, you will need to install python libraries from [requirements.txt ](requirements.txt)